Rocket: Safety, reliability and accidents

 The reliability of rockets, as for all physical systems, is dependent on the quality of engineering design and construction.

 Because of the enormous chemical energy in rocket propellants (greater energy by weight than explosives, but lower than gasoline), consequences of accidents can be severe.
-Most space missions have some problems.
+Most space missions have some problems; for example, a cabin fire during a launch rehearsal of the 1967 Apollo I spacecraft killed all three crew members.
 In 1986, following the Space Shuttle Challenger disaster, American physicist Richard Feynman, having served on the Rogers Commission, estimated that the chance of an unsafe condition for a launch of the Shuttle was very roughly 1%; more recently the historical per person-flight risk in orbital spaceflight has been calculated to be around 2% or 4%.

 In May 2003 the astronaut office made clear its position on the need and feasibility of improving crew safety for future NASA crewed missions indicating their "consensus that an order of magnitude reduction in the risk of human life during ascent, compared to the Space Shuttle, is both achievable with current technology and consistent with NASA's focus on steadily improving rocket reliability".